deepcausality-rs/deep_causality/deep_causality_macros/README.md

 # Macros

-Procedural macros for use with deep_causality.
+Procedural macros dependency for [deep_causality](https://github.com/deepcausality-rs/deep_causality) because macros have to be in a separate crate.
+No standalone usage intended hence no docs & examples.

 ## Licence